shudnal/CircletExtended/package/thunderstore/CircletExtended/README.md

 * toggle if the circlet should emit shadows
 * or disable shadows at your side entirely if it impacts the performance while having another people playing with it
 * configure light properties for every quality level
+* circlet will consume fuel when it's equipped by player and its main light is on

 Each circlet can be configured individually.
 Circlet state is synced between clients.